Certificate of Location – Everything you need to know (2026)

 The certificate of location is not a 100% firm legal requirement on all real estate transactions in Quebec.
 For example, if someone is buying a home in cash, they might choose to waive their right to a certificate of location.
 However, practically speaking, you should assume that buyers will want to see a certificate of location to close.

-The certificate of location also protects the seller since any material information about the property is disclosed before the transaction is complete.
-This prevents the situation where the buyer discovers a hidden problem after closing and tries to sue the seller for failing to disclose it.
+The certificate of location also protects the seller by ensuring they disclose any material information about the property before completing the transaction.
+This prevents the situation where the buyer discovers a hidden problem (known as a latent defect) after closing.
+This is important because in Quebec, the law (Quebec’s Civil Code) holds sellers financially responsible for hidden defects even after the sale, so they must disclose everything.

 How to get a new certificate of location in Montreal?

-In Quebec, the certificate of location is prepared by a Quebec-Land-Surveyor who must be a member in “good standing order” of the Ordre des Arpenteurs-Geometres du Quebec” (OAGQ).
+In Quebec, a Quebec Land Surveyor prepares the certificate of location.
+The Land Surveyor must be a member in good standing of the Ordre des Arpenteurs-Geometres du Quebec (OAGQ).

-You can either order a certificate of location yourself, by visiting the website of OAGQ and navigating to the page Trouver un arpenteur-géomètre, and then contacting a land surveyor and asking them to prepare a certificate of location of your property.
-Screenshots below.
+You can either order a certificate of location yourself, by visiting Trouver un arpenteur-géomètre and then contacting a land surveyor yourself.
+When you speak with the surveyor you will ask them to prepare a certificate of location of your property.

 Once you found a land surveyor and asked them to prepare the certificate of location, the land surveyor will check the Land Register (Registre foncier du Québec) to confirm cadastral information and servitudes attached to the property.
 They will then visit the property to take precise measurements of the land and all structures, verify boundaries against cadastral records, and note any issues such as encroachments, setbacks or by-law violations.